Do I Need an Insulated Garage Door in Port Angeles?

 - Scraping: A scraping sound is more severe than banging or rattling because it means the door is scraping against your house, and it usually means your garage door is unbalanced.

 - Rumbling: A rumbling sound could mean a loosened spring or coil tension.
-Call a professional to tighten any tension springs in your garage door system.
+Call a garage door technician to tighten any tension springs in your garage door system.

 - Squeaking: A squeaking sound could signal a loose roller or hinge.
 Lubricate the rollers and tighten loose parts to get rid of the noise.

-- Loud opening and closing: If your garage door makes loud noises when opening or closing, you may have poor acoustics in your garage.
+- Loud opening and closing: If your door makes loud noises when you open or close your garage door, you may have poor acoustics in your garage.
 Install some insulation or soundproofing on the walls to keep the sound contained.

 - Clinking: A clinking sound is often due to rust buildup, which causes spring coils to rub together.